Rogomi/RCF-Mobile-Documentation/IOS-Docs/ios.md

 **MBProgressHUD** - used to indicate that the items are loading and prevent user interaction until the items are loaded.
 **IQKeyboardManager** - used to implement Keyboard avoiding when entering data into text-fields that are covered by the iOS On-screen Keyboard.
 **SDWebImage** - used to set images on UIImageViews using URLs.
+**SDWebImagePDFCoder** - used to set PDF images on UIImageViews using URLs.

 #### ACTIVITIES AND CONTROLLERS
 **Core Classes**